-Validation Services for Biotechnologicals and ATMPs
+Validation Services for Biopharmaceuticals and ATMPs

-Quality control (QC) of biopharmaceuticals
+Quality Control (QC) of Biopharmaceuticals

 Chemically synthesized drugs can be characterized with precision and accuracy by widely accepted chemical and physical analytical methods.
 Differences between a reference listed drug and a generic drug can be easily determined.